 There has been a sharp decline over the past year in the percentage of Americans who say there is solid evidence that global temperatures are rising.
-And fewer also see global warming as a very serious problem - 35% say that today, down from 44% in April 2008."No solid evidence" of global warming has jumped from 17 percent in 2006 to 33 percent this year, while "not a problem" has increased from 9 to 17 percent.
+And fewer also see global warming as a very serious problem - 35% say that today, down from 44% in April 2008.

 The latest national survey by the Pew Research Center for the People & the Press, conducted Sept.
 30-Oct.
 4 among 1,500 adults reached on cell phones and landlines, finds that 57% think there is solid evidence that the average temperature on earth has been getting warmer over the past few decades.
 In April 2008, 71% said there was solid evidence of rising global temperatures.